 Baymard Institute can’t be held responsible for any kind of usage or correctness of the provided information.

-The screenshots used may contain images and artwork that are both copyright and trademark protected by their respective owners.
+The screenshots used may contain images and artwork that can be both copyright and/or trademark protected by their respective owners.
 Baymard Institute does not claim to have ownership of the artwork that might be featured within these screenshots, and solely captures and stores the website screenshots in order to provide constructive review and feedback within the topic of web design and web usability.

-Citations, images, and paraphrasing may not be published anywhere without first having written content from Baymard (reach out to email@example.com).
+Citations, images, and paraphrasing may not be published anywhere without first having written consent from Baymard (reach out to email@example.com).

-See the full terms and conditions for Baymard public and paid-for services, content, and publications.
+See the full terms and conditions for Baymard’s public and paid-for services, content, and publications.